cmonjarr/5ADayCost/README.md

 Many people indicate that it is expensive to achieve the '5 a Day the Color Way' goal.

 ### Objective:
-This project will be used to generate the top 10 lowest cost combinations of achieving this goal.
+This project will be used to generate the top 5 lowest cost combinations of achieving this goal.
 This will be done by using any form of fruits/vegetables - fresh, canned or frozen - and for each individual type.
-The goal is to compare the cost to determine the cheapest options and compare cost over years: 2016, 2020 and 2022.
+The goal is to compare the cost, to determine the cheapest options and compare cost over years: 2016, 2020 and 2022.

 ---